-2.4 Rental income
+2.4 RENTAL INCOME

-Rental income from the operating leases is recognised in the consolidated statement of profit or loss on a straight-line basis over the term of the lease.
+Rental income from the operating leases is recognised in the consolidated statement of profit or loss on a straightline basis over the term of the lease.

-2.5 Other income
+OTHER INCOME 2.5

 Other income represents income generated by the Group that arises from activities outside of the business activities of the Group.